 - creating log piles or simply leaving dead wood as a habitat for insects and fungi.

 The council is a member of the Tower Habitat Partnership which promotes biodiversity in the borough and is also responsible for the delivery of the Tower Hamlets Biodiversity Action Plan.
-The new LBTH Local Biodiversity Action Plan was adopted on October 1, 2014, which outlines the council’s aims and objectives for biodiversity.
-Further information about Tower Habitats is available and the Biodiversity Action Plan is available here.”
+The Local Biodiversity Action Plan was adopted on 1 October, outlines the council’s aims and objectives for biodiversity.

 Local biodiversity action plan